RustaceansKenya/driver-development-book/driver_book/src/bare_metal/the_std_library.md

 You can find the documentation of the rust standard library [here](https://doc.rust-lang.org/std/index.html).

-Below is a story that explains more about standard libraries (the story does not explain the actual modules of the standard library).
+Below is a story that explains more about standard libraries (disclaimer: the story does not even explain the actual modules of the standard library).

 #  Story time